grantma/dms/doc/Frequent_Procedures.rst

 -----------------

 This causes a refresh of the zone against the master DMS server.
-If there are any diifferences, they are resolved.
+If there are any differences, they are resolved.

 ::